rozbb/readtomyshoe/README.md

     * Click "Edit API key"
     * Under "API restrictions" click "Restrict key"
     * Select "Cloud Text-to-Speech API"
-* Now copy your API key to the clipboard
+* Now copy your API key to the clipboard, create a new file `server/gcp_api.key`, and paste it there
-* Whenever you run the server, you need to set the environment variable `GCP_API_KEY` to your API key

 ### Other setup